RELATIONSHIPS ARE SUCH A PAIN!

 • Take a moment for yourself – Give the WIC a hug & say: “You’ll be OK, I’m here, you’re never alone.”

-• Consider if your fear is valid or not.
+• Consider if your assumptions are valid or not.
 Are you ‘awful-izing’, or basing it on experience & intuition?
 If it’s only your WIC reacting again, take time to deal with it lovingly

 • If you need help, call someone else (appropriate) to share your distress with, rather than creating drama.
-Go to a Meeting.
+Go to a Al-Anon ACA or SLA Meeting.
 Read some comforting or spiritual material to help with the FoA.
 Go to a movie or to a friend’s place.

 • If you can, admit your FoA to the other person (fear of abandonment) & simply state that you will feel sad & alone if they go without you.
 They may not be able or willing to take you along, no matter how you feel.
 That’s their right.